-I'm a PhD student in the Machine Learning Group at the University of Geneva under the supervision of François Fleuret.
+I'm a PhD student at the University of Geneva under the supervision of François Fleuret.
 My main interests are generative models, geometric methods, and the utilization of machine learning in scientific applications.
-I spent the summer of 2023 interning in the Electronic Structure team of the AI4Science group of Microsoft Research in Amsterdam.

 Prior to starting my PhD, I completed a Master's degree in mathematical physics at the University of Hamburg, where my focus was on differential geometry and its connections to various areas of mathematics and physics.

-Papers
+Selected Papers

 Learning Interpolations between Boltzmann Densities